 This very steep creek should only be attempted by boaters with extensive creeking experience.
 One quarter-mile section drops more than 1400 FPM!
 There are numerous “runnable” waterfalls in the 8 ft. to 22 ft. range, but two huge 40 to 50 ft. killer falls are found near the end of the run.
 Following their first descent, Gary and Brandon said that doing the run was like paddling off the “edge of the world.”

 Limestone run, about a quarter mile downstream from the Johnsondale bridge.
 It is a “steep creek,” dropping 550 vertical feet in about 1.5 miles.
 If you enjoy steep, rocky drops and running waterfalls, it’s a classic.

 The uppermost put-in for the run is at Rincon Camp.
 This can be reached by driving up Sherman Pass Road to the helicopter pad and then following the sign down to Rincon Camp.
 Many boaters prefer to park near the helicopter pad (don’t park on the pad) and then hike down to the creek.
-This bypasses the initial brushy segment of the run, and avoids the rough road down to the put-in.
-From Rincon Camp the run is about 1.5 miles long and drops about 550 feet.
-From the helicopter pad put-in its about 1.1 mile and drops 450 feet.
+This bypasses the initial brushy segment of the run and avoids the rough road down to the put-in.
+From Rincon Camp, the run is about 1.5 miles long and drops about 550 feet.
+From the helicopter pad put-in, it’s about 1.1 miles and drops 450 feet.

 The super-high-quality segment from the helicopter pad put-in to the “S-turn drop” is commonly done without any carries.
 The S-turn drop is a 5-6 ft. drop that can be seen from Sherman Pass Road near the 4000 ft. sign.
 It follows the “combination drop” pictured left and has a downward-sloped, fan-shaped shelf forming the lip of the drop.
 After the S-turn, the creek dog-legs to the left.

 Many boaters carry the section from the pool below the S-turn to where the trail (on river right) is near the creek again, at a rocky area.
 Below here are a variety of drops, including a vertical slot that some boaters run, but others avoid by sliding down a steep trough.
 After crossing under the bridge, but before the confluence with the Kern, is a tricky drop that should be scouted.